NLeSC/symposium/src/content/agenda.md

     activity: Registration & coffee/tea

   - time: 10:00 – 10:15
-    activity: Welcome remarks by General Director of the Netherlands eScience Center, Joris van Eijnatten and Director of the Research Software Alliance, Michelle Barker
+    activity: Welcome remarks by Joris van Eijnatten, General Director of the Netherlands eScience Center and Michelle Barker, Director of the Research Software Alliance

   - time: 10:15 – 10:30
-    activity: Opening remarks by Vice-President of the Dutch Research Council (NWO), Caroline Visser
+    activity: Opening remarks by Caroline Visser, Vice-President of the Dutch Research Council (NWO)

   - time: 10:30 – 11:00
-    activity: Keynote 1
+    activity: Keynote 1 by Daniel S. Katz, Chief Scientist for the National Center for Supercomputing Applications

   - time: 11:00 – 11:15
     activity: Break

   - time: 11:15 – 11:45
-    activity: Keynote 2
+    activity: Keynote 2 by Carole Goble, professor of computer science, University of Manchester

   - time: 11:45 – 12:30
     activity: Breakout sessions 1